 Lu-Ann Perryman and her horse Galileo aka “Leo” earned the GAG division championship ribbon and prize money in the 2016 Carolina Horse Park Warhorse schooling event series.
 A big congrats to them and thank you to all the fantastic sponsors of this educational and fun series!

 In the fall of 2012 Diane Doub contacted Elizabeth to help her find her next dressage mount.
 Her goal was to earn her USDF Bronze Medal and to have a safe a fun mount to learn on and enjoy a partnership with.
 We found “Prestige” who was in training with “S” judge Tami Batts in Greensboro shortly thereafter and bought him to the farm at the end of October that year.
 Though Diane had schooled on her previous horse in Canada through 2nd level, she had not had the opportunity to compete him very much, as he turned out to be larger than expected at 18 hds. and so Diane made the difficult decision to sell him.
 Diane and Prestige have been well-suited to one another with them slowly gaining confidence at the shows together and earning her scores at 1st and 2nd level.
-They are now planning to continue at 2nd and begin showing at 3rd level and beyond and Diane now keeps “Tige” closer to home at Judy McCoy’s Farm.
+They are planning to continue showing at 3rd level and beyond and Diane now keeps “Tige” closer to home at Judy McCoy’s Farm.
 We wish them a bright future together!

 At age 10 Alison got her first pony, “Stormy Weather.”
 Though she started out doing hunt seat, she soon decided to come ride with Elizabeth at V.H.F.
 And switch her focus first to eventing and then to primarily dressage.